-What is Biofeedback & Neurofeedback?
+What are Biofeedback & Neurofeedback?

 Biofeedback is a learning process in which people are taught to improve their stress response and performance by observing body signals represented on a computer screen.
 It is scientifically based and validated by studies and clinical practice.